 Why Recycle Plastic Bags

-Every year, around 500 billion plastic bags are used worldwide.
-So many that over one million bags are being used every minute and they’re damaging our environment.
-Of those 500 billion bags, 100 billion are consumed in the United States alone.
+- Every year, around 500 billion plastic bags are used worldwide.
+Of those 500 billion bags, about 100 billion are consumed in the United States alone.

-Animals and sea creatures are hurt and killed every day by discarded plastic bags.
-Unfortunately, mistaking plastic bags for food is commonplace amongst marine animals.
-Plastic clogs their intestines and leads to slow starvation.
-Others become entangled in plastic bags and drown.
+- Animals and sea creatures are hurt and killed every day by discarded plastic bags.
+They are mistaken for food or they can become entangled causing injury or death.

 Which Plastic Bags Can Be Recycled?

 Fortunately, the news about plastic bags isn’t all bad.
 It turns out there are quite a few types of plastic bags that can be recycled.
 It’s way more than just those plastic shopping bags – which you have responsibly replaced with reusable bags anyway, right?! 🙂